shaefelinger/codepedia/src/VUE/vue passing data.md

 Props = properties.
 Act like custom HTML-Attributes

-each component has its own isolated scope. **Props** are custom attributes for passing data into a component.
+Each component has its own isolated scope. **Props** are custom attributes for passing data into a component.

 Props should be defined in advance. (also define type, required etc.)